 Proper Backup and Quick Restore Is ‘Need to Have’

 The cloud contains many risks for losing data if you do not secure a backup.
-After a few years with Office 365, it became clear to IT departments that what Microsoft offers for restoring was not enough.
-They decided to find a supplementary backup solution for Office 365, with the primary aim to ensure easy and fast back up & restore.
+After a few years with Microsoft 365, it became clear to IT departments that what Microsoft offers for restoring was not enough.
+They decided to find a supplementary backup solution for Microsoft 365, with the primary aim to ensure easy and fast back up & restore.

 “That our Service Desk can easily and quickly restore data for a user is very important for the municipality of Viborg.
 After all, a lot of important documents and decisions are made in a municipality, so we need to be able to quickly restore that if users lose it, ' shares Christiansen, who also states that backup is an absolute need to have.